UkiyoShiroKuro/Scorbus/README.md

 Now, let's begin to choose who is who in order to make a skit and maybe a panel even !
 8D

 Ukiyo : I'm Scorpius Hyperion Malfoy.
-Such an awesome cutie.
+Such an awesome (nerdy) cutie.